SETIatHCRO/ATA-Utils/notebooks/BeforeAfter_Cable_Retrofit/README.md

-## Jupyter notebooks to process ATA data
+## Jupyter notebook to process before and after comparison beamformer data.